An Appointment with Yourself

 “An Appointment with Yourself” is the second class in a five part series on the Breath hosted by Pernilla Burke and Abdi Assadi.

-There was a time when I didn’t think about my breath.
-It was just something that happened in the background, unnoticed and unappreciated.
-I lived in my mind, lost in thoughts, emotions, and distractions.
-And like most people, I didn’t realize that the way I was breathing was shaping my experience of the world.
-It wasn’t until I started paying attention that I understood the breath’s quiet power.
-It became a bridge—between my thoughts and my body, between anxiety and ease, between unconsciousness and awareness.
-And once I noticed it, I couldn’t unsee it.
-Breath is the foundation of everything—our nervous system, our emotions, our sense of presence.
-Yet, so many of us breathe in a way that keeps us stuck in stress and disconnection.
-In this class, Abdi and I explore the simple but profound ways breath can transform our state of being.
-We talk about why breath matters, how most of us are breathing incorrectly, and how simple practices can bring us back to a place of calm and clarity.
+There was a time when I did not think about my breath.
+It was simply something happening in the background, unnoticed and unappreciated.
+I lived mostly in my mind, absorbed in thoughts, emotions, and distractions.
+Like many people, I did not realize that the way I was breathing was quietly shaping my experience of the world.
+It was only when I began paying attention that I understood the subtle power of the breath.
+It became a bridge between my thoughts and my body, between anxiety and ease, and between unconsciousness and awareness.
+Once I noticed it, I could not unsee it.

 This is not about advanced techniques or rigid practices.
-It’s about something much deeper—an invitation to make an appointment with yourself, to show up, to breathe, and to be present in your own life.
+It’s about something much deeper: an invitation to make an appointment with yourself, to show up, to breathe, and to be present in your own life.

 The Importance of Breath for Mindfulness and Emotional Regulation

 When was the last time you truly noticed your breath?
-Not just an inhale or an exhale, but the full experience of breathing—the way your body expands, the way the air moves, the way your nervous system responds?
+Not just an inhale or an exhale, but the full experience of breathing; the way your body expands, the way the air moves, the way your nervous system responds?
 Breath is more than a biological function.
 It is a tool for presence, a doorway into mindfulness, a rhythm that brings us home to ourselves.
 When we breathe unconsciously, we are at the mercy of our emotions.
 But when we become aware of our breath, we become aware of everything.
 Most of us are locked in a cycle of shallow, unconscious breathing that reinforces stress, anxiety, and disconnection.
 But mindful breathing allows us to create space.
 It gives us the pause we need before reacting, the awareness we need to shift our emotions, and the stillness we need to hear ourselves again.
 When we breathe deeply, we tell our bodies that we are safe.
 We activate the parasympathetic nervous system, sending signals of calm and ease.
-This is why breathwork is so powerful—it doesn’t just change how we feel, it changes how we experience life.
+This is why breathwork is so powerful: it doesn’t just change how we feel, it changes how we experience life.

 Shallow Breathing vs. Belly Breathing

 If you watch a newborn baby breathe, you’ll notice something: their belly rises and falls effortlessly.
 They breathe fully, naturally.
 But somewhere along the way, we unlearn this.
 We start breathing high in our chest, holding tension, taking in less air than we need.
 Shallow breathing keeps us in survival mode.
 It reinforces stress, keeping us in a loop of reactivity.
 Belly breathing, on the other hand, is a return to our body’s natural wisdom.
 It grounds us, calms us, and reconnects us to ourselves.
 When we breathe deeply into our belly, we send oxygen-rich blood to the brain, improving clarity and focus.
 We release tension that has been stored in the body.
 We make space for emotions to flow rather than be suppressed.
-Relearning how to breathe isn’t about doing something new—it’s about undoing the conditioning that took us away from our breath in the first place.
+Relearning how to breathe isn’t about doing something new, it’s about undoing the conditioning that took us away from our breath in the first place.

 Practical Breathing Techniques for Daily Life